 Dimensions: 73 x 63 x 6.3 mm

-Reasons to buy+Low cost
+Reasons to buy+

-+Easy to use
+Easy to use

-+Temperature tunable
+Temperature tunable

-Reasons to avoid-Software is not new user friendly
+Software is not new user friendly

 Three-axis accelerometers measure forces along the X, Y and Z axes, in the case of this LIS3DHTR based board it can measure up to 16 Gs of force.
 Why is this useful?
 If you are out riding your bike, racing or launching model rockets, this tiny board can detect the forces upon you.
 A little code and this data can be logged to an SD card an d used to determine the most extreme parts of your hobby.